Saurabh1222/GenAIProjects/Gemini Text Summarization/README.md

 | `os`                  | For environment or file handling (if needed)         |
 | `google.colab.userdata` | To securely fetch the API key in Colab             |

-### 3. Run the Project
-- Upload or paste the notebook code into Google Colab.
-- The script will:
-  - Install required libraries
-  - Connect to Gemini API
-  - Summarize the input text

----

 ## 🛠️ Usage